swyxio/sw-yx.github.io/_posts/2017-01-02-clementine.js-for-twitter.md

 layout: post
 title: "clementine.js for twitter"
 date: 2017-01-02
-categories: javascript freecodecamp clementine
+tags: javascript freecodecamp clementine
-tags: optimistic
+feelings: optimistic
 ---

 Today's task is to adapt FCC's out of the box version of clementine.js to take twitter auth.